bszwej/mongodb-s3-stream-example/README.md

-# Streaming collection from MongoDB to S3 using Akka Streams
+# Streaming MongoDB collection to S3 using Akka Streams

 This is an example of using Akka Streams and Alpakka to stream the whole MongoDB collection to Amazon S3.